matter-labs-archive/research/zkSNARKs/zkSNARKgovernedPlasma/zkSNARKs governed Plasma by Matter Inc, informal spec.md

 - `last sent at height` - the chain height when there was a last transfer from this account
 - `last updated at height` - chain height when there was a last transfer from this account or to this account [EDIT: This one is for information purposes, can me removed]

-Separation of block counters for last send and last incoming transaction is necessary to prevent an attack from the operator that blocks user's exit by making a deposit to his account.
+*Separation of height counters for last send and last incoming transaction is necessary to prevent an attack from the operator that blocks user's exit by making a deposit to his account.*[EDIT: `last updated at height` counter is most likely to be removed]

 ### Transaction format